danieloh99/ZombieDash/README.md

-Project 3 in CS32 - Data Structures.
 Dungeon Crawler game where player must save citizens and kill zombies to pass levels.

+Class design and functionality by Daniel Oh.
+Graphics and sound by Carey Nachenburg.